 Make sure there aren’t multiple ways to pronounce a given name.
 Hermione could be read as both “her-my-o-nee” and “her-me-own”.
 This is a bad choice in my opinion as it ends up confusing your readers.

 Using alliteration in a name makes the character stand out.
 Clark Kent, Lois Lane, Peter Parker, Reed Richards, Severus Snape.
 Be careful with this one.
 There’s a fine line between memorable and cheesy.

 Harsh sounds like “v”, “ch”, “ck”, “d” and “x” make for a meaner sounding character.
 Softer, more flowy sounds have the opposite effect.
 Neville Longbottom vs Darth Vader.

 Make sure your name is appropriate for the time period of your story and the ethnic background of your character.
-Naming a modern day character Mildred will make the character seem like they don’t fit into your world (this can be done intentionally!).
+“Mildred” is an uncommon name in the modern day west, and will make the character seem different/out of place from all the other characters.
+Of course this can be used intentionally as well to make your character stand out.
 Google is your friend!

 Consider naming a character based on the symbolism behind the name.
 This adds depth to your character and creates a cool easter egg for your readers.
-Behind the Name is a cool site that provides the etymology and history of first names.
+Behind the Name is an interesting site that provides the etymology and history of first names.

 A quick Wikipedia search for my name gives the following: